braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/swift_package_manager.md

 - `AppboyKit`
   - Best suited if you don't need to use any of the UI components provided by Braze (e.g. Content Cards, In-App Messages, etc.).
 - `AppboyPushStory`
   - Include this package if you have integrated Push Stories in your app.
+This is supported as of version 3.31.0.
   - In the dropdown under `Add to Target`, select your `ContentExtension` target instead of your main app's target.

 > Make sure you select **either** `AppboyKit` **or** `AppboyUI`.
 Including both packages can lead to undesired behavior.